CCL Industries: Business

 CCL provides labels and packaging products to various markets, including consumer product, healthcare, and industrial companies.
 Specific markets served include the home product, personal care, food & beverage, pharmaceutical, apparel, industrial chemical, automotive, and electronics markets.
 As of 2016, 5% of sales were in Canada, 46% were in the United States, 7% were in Latin America, 28% were in Europe, and the other 14% were in Asia-Pacific and Africa.

 Divisions

 CCL Label

-CCL's Label business is its largest business segment; contributing approximately 63% to CCL's total sales as of 2016.
-The Label Division provides package decorating solutions and specialty label applications for global customers.
-CCL Label is one of the world's largest converters of pressure-sensitive and film materials.
-The company produces a wide range of labelling products including expanded content, 2-ply, WashOff, Shrink Sleeves, RFID and promotional pieces.
+CCL's Label segment is the company's largest business division, accounting for approximately 63% of total sales in 2016.
+The division manufactures pressure-sensitive and extruded film materials for global consumer product and healthcare corporations.

+The segment produces a variety of specialized packaging and labeling products, including expanded content labels, two-ply labels, WashOff labels, shrink sleeves, radio-frequency identification (RFID) tags, and promotional materials.

 CCL Container

 Container business contributes approximately 6% to CCL's total sales and is a manufacturer of aluminum cans and beverage bottles in North America.